*This Item is Made to Order – Delivery expect before May 2024 on first order, first ship basis*

 Should you accidentally vacuum up small pieces of dirt, they will mostly transit the Bee Chamber and into the Vacuum Chamber, then into the actual vacuum.

-While the vacuum source is active, the bees will be sufficiently ventilated when inside the system.
+While the vacuum source is active, the bees will be sufficiently ventilated when inside the system on hot days.

 It is especially not recommended to do this in full sun.
 Cover with umbrella if possible.

-Each Bee Chamber will hold up to 20-25k honeybees comfortably.
-This will cover the majority of swarms and colonies.
+The Bee Chamber will hold up to 30k honeybees when used under vacuum.
+This will cover the majority of colonies.

-Each Bee Chamber has an additional ventilated “door plug” for when travelling the bees by road to keep them securely inside.
+The Bee Chamber has an additional ventilated “door plug” for when travelling the bees by road to keep them securely inside and to close them up.

 Over filling the Bee Chamber will eventually lead to suction performance lose.

-When the Bee Chamber is in use as a Swarm Collector, it can happily “sit” on a hedge due to its very low weight and allow stragglers access to the Bee Chamber.
+When the Bee Chamber is in use as a Swarm Collector, it can happily “sit” on a hedge due to its very low weight.

-Knowing the weight of the empty Bee Chamber, you can work out the population of the colony by weighing, subtracting 1400 grams and dividing by 0.11 (bee weight) for a relatively approximate population count.
+Knowing the weight of the empty Bee Chamber, you can work out the approx population of the colony by weighing it and subtracting 1400 grams then dividing by 0.11 (bee weight) for a relatively approximate population count.

-The combined weight of the unit (excluding the additional Bee Chamber) is just under 4000 grams.
+The combined weight of the unit is just under 4000 grams.

-It is easy to get up and down a ladder; can be hoisted easily, can be tied to a chimney, or a cherry lift railing for awkward removals or when working space is at a premium.
+It is easy to get up and down a ladder; can be hoisted easily, can be tied to a chimney if you are mental enough, or a cherry lift railing for awkward removals or when working space is at a premium.

-The Swarm Saver has been road tested dozens of times using a 1400 watt shop vac on full power.
+The Swarm Saver has been road tested dozens of times using a 1500 watt shop vac on full power. (not included)

 The materials used are scientifically proven*** to be serializable using ordinary methods.